unswexplains/unswexplains.github.io/ef224db24b6c/content.md

 # The moral

-Regression effects are ubiquitous.
-But regression to the mean is a phenomenon that we typically fail to understand, and thus overlook.
-We look for causal explanations, and overlook the possibility that it might be just chance doing the work.
-Even it we're savy enough not to automatically accept the causal explanations, it's still a problem if we don't realise that RTM is a possibility.
+Regression to the mean is a ubiquitous phenomenon.
+But most of us are unaware that there's even such a thing.
+Consequently, we often mistakenly attribute its effects to some underlying causal mechanism.
+So, when you find yourself tempted to explain some data causally, stop and ask yourself whether it might be better explained as regression to the mean.

 # Further reading

-Kahneman Chapter 17, "Regression to the mean".
+If you'd like to read more about regression to the mean, an excellent account is given in Chapter 17 of "Thinking, fast and slow", by Daniel Kahneman.